damienlangg/SimpleMovieCatalog/README.md

 This is a modified copy of Damine Langg's [Simple Movie Catalog](http://smoviecat.sourceforge.net/) script by Roni Laukkarinen.

-**Please note**: This version of SimpleMovieCatalog does not include old themes.
-Included themes are webapp and webapp2.
-Screenshots below.

 ![Screenshot of webapp (SimpleMovieCatalog-fork)](https://dl.dropboxusercontent.com/u/18447700/SimpleMovieCatalog-webapp.png "Screenshot")
 ![Screenshot of webapp2 (SimpleMovieCatalog-fork)](https://dl.dropboxusercontent.com/u/18447700/SimpleMovieCatalog.png "Screenshot")

 **webapp2**-template is currently the most complete template with latest SCSS.
-Others are outdated, years of old and ugly CSS.
-In webapp themes many parts are borrowed from Letterboxd and Movli, but this is 100% for personal use and not intented to run in public.

 More Template screenshots can be found in [Behance](https://www.behance.net/gallery/1960711/Simple-Movie-Catalog), but those are fully deprecated and never intended in production.
 Don't ask for them, they do not exist in working versions.

+Themes included:
+- Old
+- White
+- Black
+- Webapp
+- Webapp2

 ### [Official demo](http://smoviecat.sourceforge.net/demo/catalog.html)